 The ease of use and scalability that makes the cloud so appealing means your enterprise data is more accessible to more users than ever before.
 Step one to applying Zero Trust to your cloud security strategy is understanding what data you have, what data is sensitive, who has access, and how it is being consumed.
 Once you are able to observe data consumption, you can begin to control it effectively.
 As Heidi mentions, establishing cloud governance policies that apply “least privilege” is critical to protecting data in the cloud.
 And finally, in order to evolve with the Zero Trust model, organizations must ensure they are using solutions that are built specifically for the cloud, and allow you to leverage all the benefits the cloud has to offer.

-To learn how ALTR’s cloud-native platform observes and governs data consumption, click here.
+To learn how ALTR's cloud-native platform can help you apply Zero Trust principles to data, click here.
 Or watch our webinar with Heidi here.